 Call your health care provider if you have blood in your urine or other symptoms of bladder cancer, including:

 If you smoke, quit.
-Smoking can increase your risk of bladder cancer.
+Smoking can increase your risk for bladder cancer.
 Avoid exposure to chemicals linked to bladder cancer.

 National Comprehensive Cancer Network.
-NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines): Bladder cancer.
-Version 1.2014.
-Available at: www.nccn.org/professionals/physician_gls/pdf/bladder.pdf.
-Accessed: March 23, 2014.
+NCCN clinical practice guidelines in oncology (NCCN guidelines): Bladder cancer.
+Version 2.2015. www.nccn.org/professionals/physician_gls/pdf/bladder.pdf.
+Accessed April 4, 2016.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.